FBoucher/Not-a-Dog-Workshop/workshop-prerequisites.md

 ## Azure Subscription

-Having an Azure subscription is mandatory to be able to do the TOHacks Workshop.
+Having an Azure subscription is mandatory to be able to do the Not-A-Dog Workshop.
 If you don't own an Azure subscription already, you can create your **free** account today.
 It comes with 200$ credit, so you can experience almost everything without spending a dime.

 [Create your free Azure account today](https://azure.microsoft.com/en-us/free?WT.mc_id=tohack-github-frbouche)

 ![freeAzure][freeAzure]

 [code]: medias/code-screenshot.png "Visual Studio Code screenshot"
 [code-select]: medias/code-select.jpg